Below, you will find the latest news and current information for our practice during the COVID-19 pandemic

 If you need an appointment please ring the surgery at 8am.
 You will then be directed to the most appropriate clinician such as a doctor, nurse, pharmacist or physiotherapist.
 If there are no appointments left you may be asked to call again for non urgent matters the next day.

-We are experiencing high demand and are sorry that it can be difficult to get an appointment.
+We are experiencing a high demand in phone calls and are sorry that it can be difficult to get an appointment.
 We are all working very hard to provide a fair service for our patients and hope you can bear with us at this difficult time.

 If you have an upcoming appointment, PLEASE read this information leaflet before attending: Instructions for patients coming in.pdf